sideroad/sample-jenkins-grunt/README.md

 Minify files with UglifyJS

 ## jenkins-grunt.sh
-  - Add node and phatomjs path to PATH environment variable.
+  - Add node and phatomjs and jscoverage path to PATH environment variable.
   - Copy grunt_node_modules into local directory ( `npm install` is prefer than copy )
   - Execute grunt